Catskill Mountain Railroad: Locomotives

 CMRR owns two American Locomotive Company (ALCO) RS-1 locomotives, No. 401 (Ex-Green Mountain Railroad (GMRC) No. 401, Ex Gulf, Mobile and Ohio Railroad (GM&O) No. 1052, Ex Illinois Terminal Railroad No. 1056, née 756); and No. 2361 (former Alter Scrap No. 2361, Ex-Soo Line Railroad (SOO) 2361).
 Only 401 is operational at this time.
 In 2010, 2361 was repainted and evaluated for reactivation; it was given a new number, 400.

 In May 2010, the CMRR acquired its latest locomotive, former Long Island Railroad/Staten Island Railway Alco S-1 407.
 This engine was the workhorse for operations out of Mt.
 Tremper and Phoenicia, but now remains in storage.

-CMRR No. 29, "The Goat" is an Ex-Navy 50 ton H. K. Porter, Inc locomotive, which was a backup engine and main engine for worktrain service.
+CMRR No. 29, "The Goat" is an Ex-Navy 50 ton H. K. Porter, Inc locomotive, which was a backup engine and main engine for work train service.
 It has a double-reduction gearing system in the trucks.
 The traction motors are mounted at 90 degrees to the axles and have bevel pinions on the armature shafts.
 These bevel pinions drive a larger bevel ring gear in a gear case.
 On one truck, the locking nut on the traction motor armature shaft came loose, and the bevel pinion jammed in the ring gear, locking up the truck.
 The bevel pinion jammed against the ring gear and bent it. #29 is currently for sale and remains in storage in Phoenicia.

-CMRR No. 1, the "Duck", another worktrain locomotive, is an Ex-Army 38 ton Davenport Locomotive Works locomotive.
+CMRR No. 1, the "Duck", another work train locomotive, is an Ex-Army 38 ton Davenport Locomotive Works locomotive.
 The "Duck" is operational and is located currently in Phoenicia and is being used by the Empire State Railway Museum for switching.

 In 2014, the CMRR acquired a 1942 GE 45-tonner, numbered 42, from the Railroad Museum of New England.
-The locomotive is currently located in Kingston.It is used for work train service.
+The locomotive is currently located in Kingstonand is used for work train service.

 The CMRR is also partially helping the ESRM restore a steam locomotive for future use on their line: Ex-Lake Superior and Ishpeming (LS&I) 2-8-0 No. 23, which has been owned by the ESRM since it was sold at an auction by the defunct Marquette and Huron Mountain Railroad in Michigan in 1985.
 The restoration project has been going on since it was first announced in 2003.